 Featuring a dinner menu with items like Mo’s Steak Salad, Texas chili, baby back ribs, and Buck’s chicken fried sandwich, make sure you come to Crystal Palace with an appetite!
 They’ve got tasty cocktails, beers on tap, and an impressive wine list.

 Along with a delicious dinner menu, live entertainment, and dancing, Buck Owens’ Crystal Palace has a museum where fans can see Buck’s guitars and purchase memorabilia.

 While Buck Owens’ Crystal Palace’s website says that the whole family is welcome and kids eat free, we recommend grabbing dinner and drinks and enjoying the country music without the young ones in tow.
 Don’t forget to make reservations or explore upcoming events on their calendar.

 See Related: Amazing Southwestern Vacation Destinations

 Address: 2001 H St, Bakersfield, CA 93301, United States

 For a family-friendly theater located in the heart of cultural downtown Bakersfield, look no further than Fox Theater.
 Fox Theater opened to the public on Christmas Day in 1930.

 Built by famous architect S. Charles Lee, the iconic building featured the first “talkie” movies, and many live performers graced the stage until its closing in 1977.

 The Fox Theater Foundation saved the theater from being destroyed in 1994, with donors and community members contributing financially to save the building from destruction.

-Since its reopening, Fox Theater Foundation continues to restore the classical structure and ensure that all of its history, glamour, and culture are left intact.
+Since its reopening, Fox Theater Foundation has continued restoring the classical structure and ensuring that its history, glamour, and culture are left intact.